help-AY/MDEF/docs/index.md

 i hope there are as many successes as there will be failures.

-feel free to check out the work, or don't - up to you, really :)
+feel free to check out the progress, or don't - up to you, really :)

 __AY